Skip to content

 For Windows workstations in the 'LOCAL' domain

-By default, all Windows workstations are in the LOCAL domain (unless specifically requested otherwise)
+By default, all Windows workstations are in the LOCAL domain (unless specifically requested otherwise).

 Quick method